sdonahue0132/Capstone-1/README.md

 Requirements.txt document is available at the root folder.

 Thank you for taking time to review my project.
 Special thanks go to my professional mentors, Evan and Kenneth.

+Update 6/23/2019:  EDA notebooks now account for reinvested dividends and stock splits, but still do not account for potential tax burden.

 ~Steve